-- (1) To work toward improving compliance awareness, workshop-style online seminars were implemented for Section Managers (including Group Leaders) or higher at domestic Group companies, and each Manager or Section Manager subsequently implemented training for employees in their respective divisions. - (2) To establish an effective Antimonopoly Act compliance system, the Company has been developing and strengthening a compliance program across the entire Kuraray Group.
-In fiscal 2020, the Company evaluated and reviewed the compliance program for the Group companies in Japan and overseas, taking various measures including the development of relevant internal regulations, education and training of officers and all sales staff, risk assessment by business segment, and audit of divisions that participate in bidding. - (3) The Internal Auditors Office implemented an assessment on the development and operation status of an internal control system (J-SOX) to ensure propriety of financial reporting of the Company and the Kuraray Group.
+- (1) To work toward improving compliance awareness, workshop-style online seminars on the topic of harassment were implemented for Section Managers (including Group Leaders) or higher at domestic Group companies, and each participant subsequently implemented training for employees in their respective divisions. - (2) To establish an effective Antimonopoly Act compliance system, the Company has been developing a Kuraray Group Antitrust Compliance Program and implementing this program across the entire Group.
+In fiscal 2021, the Company continued monitoring the compliance system in high-risk businesses and sectors, taking various measures including the education and training of officers and employees and annual auditing of bid projects. - (3) The Internal Auditors Office (currently the Corporate Auditing Division) implemented an assessment on the development and operation status of an internal control system (J-SOX) to ensure propriety of financial reporting of the Company and the Kuraray Group.
 Results of the assessment were audited by PricewaterhouseCoopers Aarata LLC, and was reported to the Board of Directors.
-As teleworking has become more common during the COVID-19 crisis, we considered new ways of approval that require no paper or seal with the audit firm.